GIGA-YZ/The-RIGHT-Text/README.md

 ✨🔁 The RIGHT text – RTL alignment for Claude, ChatGPT, Gemini &amp; DeepSeek. 🌙 Dark mode + neon toggle. 🚫 No data collected.

-Here are clear bullet instructions for users to install **The RIGHT text** from your GitHub repo:

 ---

 ## 📥 How to install ?